IQDevs/Awesome-IQDevs/README.md

 * [Office Dev Center](https://dev.office.com/) : Connect to the latest conferences, training, and blog posts for Office 365, Office 365 client, and SharePoint developers
 * [Linux Audit](https://linux-audit.com/) : The Linux security blog covering system hardening, security audits, and compliance.
 Learn Linux security and apply it yourself
 * [DevDocs](http://devdocs.io/) : Open source API documentation browser with instant fuzzy search, offline mode, keyboard shortcuts, and more
+* [Librariesio](libraries.io) : Libraries.io lets you watch libraries that you depend on and notifies you when there's a new release.
+When you follow a library, new releases will show up here in your newsfeed
 * [DevHub](https://devhub.io/) : Development Tools Repositories Developers Hub
 * [Tus](https://tus.io) : Open protocol and implementations for resumable file uploads
 * [Build Your Own Lisp](http://www.buildyourownlisp.com/) : Learn C and build your own programming language in 1000 lines of code